zzdtravel

 Basílica Menor Santiago Apóstol

-Basílica Menor Santiago Apóstol-November 2024
+Basílica Menor Santiago Apóstol-December 2024

 Natá's principal draw is this 16th-century cathedral, thought to be the oldest church built in the Americas still in use today.
 Indigenous artisans did all the woodcarving in the church, including the six side altars and the remarkable pulpit.
 A close look at the altar dedicated to the Virgin Mary to the left of the main one shows the culture's influence in the sculpted fruit, leaves and feathered serpents on its two columns.
 Behind this altar is the crypt entrance.